Zhejiang University, Bachelor Majored in Computer Science

 NEC Lab Fine-Grained Recognition

-I am a researcher and tech leader in Baidu Research in Sunnyvale, where I lead a team working on Fine-Grained Object Recognition.
+I am a researcher and tech leader in Baidu Research in Sunnyvale, where I lead a team with 10+ members working on Fine-Grained Object Recognition.
 I also spend some time working on Perception for Autonomous Driving.

 Before I was a researcher working in the Media Analytics group, NEC Lab at Cupertino.
 In 2014, I received the PhD in Robotics from Carnegie Mellon University, where I worked with Dr. Fernando de la Torre in the Human Sensing Lab.
 During my PhD study, I did two internships, one at Adobe's Advanced Technology Labs at San Jose, and the other in Interactive Visual Media group, Microsoft Research at Redmond.